 Considering reaching more clients with your services, but finding your business at max client load?
 Some self-pay nutrition practices offer client accountability services as an option.
 In lieu of regular video or in-person counseling, clients can pay solely for the ongoing feedback of a nutrition professional and curated nutrition information, like receiving monthly meal plans, weekly recipes, food diary feedback and message support.
 Price these services individually or bundle them together for a monthly subscription rate to generate another revenue stream for your nutrition practice.

-Telehealth care is redefining how nutrition practices can reach clients and deliver valuable services.
+Telehealth nutrition care is redefining how nutrition practices can reach clients and deliver valuable services.
 As nutrition providers can begin to curate virtual services that work for their clientele, and establish additional streams for their practice.